dapinedo/R/docs/index.md

 #### Statistical Inference with R
 1. <a href="https://rpubs.com/odenipinedo/foundations-of-inference" target="_blank" rel="noopener noreferrer">foundations of inference</a>
-2. inference for categorical data in R
+2. <a href="https://rpubs.com/odenipinedo/inference-for-categorical-data-in-R" target="_blank" rel="noopener noreferrer">inference for categorical data in R</a>
 3. inference for numerical data in R
 4. inference for linear regression in R
 - Certificate